 How are we to respond to His Cup?

-- We must respond in faith and place our faith in His atoning sacrifice for our redemption and justification.
+- We must respond in faith as we fully trust in His atoning sacrifice for our redemption and justification.

 - He invites us to come in faith, to drink and fill ourselves, not from His Cup of wrath, but from His Cup of eternal life.